wouter-veeken/docs/README.md

 <!-- vale off -->

-- Use standard American English spelling (e.g., "color" instead of "colour").
+- Use standard American English spelling.
 - Capitalize "Vale" unless specifically referring to the binary (in which case it should be in a code span&mdash;i.e., `vale`).
 - Use correct tech terminology: JavaScript, HTML, etc.
 - Use title case for headings.